 Skip to contents

 Uniformly distributed orientations should yield a straight line through the origin.
-Systematic departures from linearity will indicate preferred orientation in some manner.
+Systematic departures from linearity will indicate preferred orientation.

 Usage